Irtema/A/docs/psihrs.md

 - **Sect of Orchestration** - The default sect, accessible by all Faqirs.
 16 Psihrs.
 - **Sect of the Silent Knowledge** - The Eriphot sect, specialising in stealth and defence.
 9 Psihrs.
+- **Sect of Biokinesis** - Soulbreaker sect, used by the Hesperides.
+Specialises in buffs and curses that affect the target.
+18 Psihrs.
+- **Sect of Gehenna** - Gaphrat sect that specialises in fire and temperature psionics.
+8 Psihrs.
+- **Sect of Flux** - The sect of Ligiph.
+Uses psihrs to travel and confuse others.
+10 Psihrs.
+- **Sect of Intergration** - Mejjikh sect.
+Uses Psihrs to punish and manipulate people.
+14 Psihrs.
+- **Sect of Electrocosm** - Bruckner sect.
+Uses electric Psihrs that can confuse others.
+8 Psihrs.

 ---